sagizty/CellMix/README.md

 This is a pseudo-code demo for how to use CellMix online data augmentation

-### STEP 1: set up the Augmentation for triggering online data augmentation in training
+### STEP 1: Set up the Augmentation for triggering online data augmentation in training
 ```Python
 Augmentation = get_online_augmentation(augmentation_name='CellMix',
                                        p=0.5,  # this is the triggering chance of activation